avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-yocto-c-sdk/voyager-demo/QUICKSTART.md

 “x509\_certs” contains the requisite paths to certificates stored on the SD Card.
 When it’s time for the user to utilize their own certificates, edit this path.

 “sensor” contains the name of a sensor & the path to where its sensor data can be accessed.
-At the time of writing the path is the output of the website scraper which is in the format of a comma-separated large number. basic-sample parses the number at the path it’s given & sends it as telemetry data E.g.,
+At the time of writing the path is the output of the website scraper which is in the format of a comma-separated large number. basic-sample parses the number at the path it’s given & sends it as telemetry data.
 ![](https://saleshosted.z13.web.core.windows.net/media/nxp/jpl/qs-img1.png)

-The number sent from basic-sample, 12494925803 corresponds to the 12,494,952,933 mi Voyager 2 is from the Sun (the website updates much quicker than the scraper)
+The number sent from from the application (e.g. 12494925803) corresponds to the distance, in miles, Voyager 2 is from the Sun.
+(12,494,952,933mi).

 # Start the Demo Application